Jurassic: Insects and arachnids

 Only a handful of records of mites are known from the Jurassic, including Jureremus, an oribatid mite belonging to the family Cymbaeremaeidae known from the Late Jurassic of Britain and Russia, and a member of the still living orbatid genus Hydrozetes from the Early Jurassic of Sweden.
 Spiders diversified through the Jurassic.
 The Early Jurassic Seppo koponeni may represent a stem group to Palpimanoidea.
 Eoplectreurys from the Middle Jurassic of China is considered a stem lineage of Synspermiata.
 The oldest member of the family Archaeidae, Patarchaea, is known from the Middle Jurassic of China.
 Mongolarachne from the Middle Jurassic of China is among the largest known fossil spiders, with legs over 5 centimetres long.
 The only scorpion known from the Jurassic is Liassoscorpionides from the Early Jurassic of Germany, of uncertain placement.
 Eupnoi harvestmen (Opiliones) are known from the Middle Jurassic of China, including members of the family Sclerosomatidae.

 Marine invertebrates

 End-Triassic extinction

 During the end-Triassic extinction, 46%–72% of all marine genera became extinct.
 The effects of the end Triassic extinction were greatest at tropical latitudes and were more severe in Panthalassa than the Tethys or Boreal oceans.
 Tropical reef ecosystems collapsed during the event, and would not fully recover until much later in the Jurassic.
-Sessile filter feeders and photosymbiotic organisms were among most severely affected.
+Sessile filter feeders and photosymbiotic organisms were among those most severely affected.